 Phase II: Stabilization and Rehabilitation, is a minimum of 12 weeks in length.During this phase, residents work treatment plans bundled with a wide range of services including individual, group, family, and drama therapy.Services are delivered through didactic approaches such as psycho-education, addictions treatment, medication group, relapse prevention, group therapy and coping strategies.Cognitive therapy and motivational interviewing are integrated with a 12-step based recovery program.Our therapeutic community incorporates vocational training, educational/GED training, life skills, cognitive behavioral interventions and community service work.Each resident performs a minimum of 200 hours of community service work while in the residential program.During this phase, residents are slowly integrated into the community by attending five outside support meetings of AA/NA/CA.Residents receive no less than 2 random drug screens per month during this phase.

 Aftercare: Transition, is a minimum of 6 months.
 Upon successful completion of the three-phase program residents are graduated to aftercare.
-Graduates are placed in transitional housing away from the facility and return to DC4 weekly for group therapy individual therapy and drug testing.
+Graduates are placed in transitional housing away from the facility and return to DC4 weekly for group therapy individual therapy and receive two drug test per week.

 *One major element in each phase of this treatment program consistent in each component is bi-weekly contact with the Drug Court Judge to assess their program progress.